visor-tech/visor-data-schema/index.md

 ## Data Schema
 ```
+{SAMPLE_ID}.vsr                        # use .vsr extension for VISoR image type
-{SAMPLE_ID}                            # sample directory, each mode is organized into its own subdirectory
+ |                                     # each subtype/mode is organized into its own subdirectory
- |                                     # we only define visor_ image schema in this spec
+ |                                     # we only define visor_ images schema in this spec
- |                                     # SAMPLE_ID example: BB001
+ |                                     # file name example: BB001.vsr
  |
+ ├── info.json                         # sample info metadata, see "info.json"
+ |
  ├── visor_raw_images
  |   |
- |   ├── .visor                        # VISoR specific sample level metadata, see ".visor" metadata
+ |   ├── selected.json                 # selected raw images metadata, see "selected.json"
  |   |
  |   ├── slice_1_{PARAMETERS}.zarr     # each slice is an independent image (.zarr file)
  |   |                                 # slice index is 1-based